-EURORDIS is preparing a 3-minute promotional video for Rare Disease Day 2012.
-The video will seek to promote key information about rare diseases and aim at creating awareness about rare diseases in general.
+EURORDIS is preparing a one-minute promotional video for Rare Disease Day 2013.

+The video will seek to promote key information about rare diseases and convey the idea behind this year's slogan "Rare Disorder: Solidarity has no borders".
+This will be done with a mix of stop motion animation and filming of real patients.
 In line with this year's theme, the video will get across the message that there is solidarity amongst all people active in the field of rare diseases and stress the international dimension of the campaign.
 It will be patient led and patient focused.